Hero image

 (0)

 Perfect for retrieval, revision, or challenge tasks!
 This Thinking Hard Challenge Grid uses PiXL’s higher-order strategies to help students deeply engage with specification content Designed to stretch and challenge learners of all abilities, it’s perfect for starters, plenaries, cover work, independent study, or revision stations.
+Ai was used to help make these resources.
 Example Tasks: Reduce It – Strip information down to the essentials Spot the Mistake – Identify and correct misconceptions Connect 4 – Link keywords and explain their relationship Always/Sometimes/Never – Justify your reasoning Apply It – Real-world scenario questions One per specification point 3.1.1.1 Economic activity 3.1.1.2 The factors of production 3.1.1.3 Making choices 3.1.2.1 Markets and allocation of resources 3.1.2.2 Economic sectors 3.1.2.3 Specialisation, division of labour, and exchange 3.1.3.1 Demand for goods and services 3.1.3.2 Supply for goods and services 3.1.3.3 Equilibrium price 3.1.3.4 Intermarket relationships 3.1.3.5 Price elasticity of demand 3.1.3.6 Price elasticity of supply 3.1.4.1 The importance of cost, revenue and profit for producers 3.1.4.2 Production and productivity 3.1.4.3 Economies of scale 3.1.5.1 The importance of market structures on producers and consumers 3.1.5.2 Competitive markets 3.1.5.3 Non-competitive markets 3.1.5.4 The labour market 3.1.6.1 Misallocation of resources 3.1.6.2 Externalities 3.2.1.1 Interest rates, saving, borrowing, spending and investment 3.2.1.2 Government income and expenditure 3.2.2.1 Economic objectives of the government 3.2.2.2 Economic growth 3.2.2.3 Employment and unemployment 3.2.2.4 Inflation and price stability 3.2.2.5 Balance of payments 3.2.2.6 Distribution of income 3.2.3.1 Fiscal policy 3.2.3.2 Monetary policy 3.2.3.3 Supply-side policies 3.2.3.4 Policies to correct positive and negative externalities 3.2.4.1 Why countries trade and the importance of international trade to the UK 3.2.4.2 Exchange rates 3.2.4.3 Free-trade agreements including the European Union 3.2.4.4 Globalisation: benefits and drawbacks 3.2.5.1 The role of money 3.2.5.2 The role and importance of the financial sector for the economy

 Thinking hard grids A level economics whole spec